 Our mission is to support the particular journeys of faith lived by members of our community; to awaken a sense of wonder, awe and reverence in our common walk; to encourage living the highest standards of care and responsibility in relationship to the earth and all its inhabitants, through service and reflection; and to celebrate, through varieties of worship, the connections of belief and shared journeys that strengthen our spirits.

-The Reverend Heidi Carrington Heath currently serves as interim minister to the Academy.
-She is an ordained minister with the United Church of Christ and is currently serving as the Associate Pastor of First Parish Congregational Church in East Derry, New Hampshire, where she is the lead minister for children, youth and families.
-Rev. Heath has served in a variety of clinical and parish settings before coming to Phillips Exeter.
-She received her bachelor’s degree from the Hobart and William Smith Colleges in psychology and religious studies before receiving a master’s degree in Divinity from the Andover Newton Theological Seminary, where she also earned a certificate in pastoral care and counseling with a focus on children, youth and survivors of sexual assault.
-Rev. Heidi serves as Pastor of the Academy regardless of the faith of an individual or group.
+Rev. Heidi Carrington Heath serves as Interim School Minister.
+She is an ordained minister in the United Church of Christ.
+Rev. Heath has served in a variety of chaplaincy and parish ministry settings before coming to Exeter.
+She received her bachelor’s degree from Hobart and William Smith Colleges in Psychology and Religious Studies before receiving a master’s degree from the Andover Newton Theological School.
+In addition to her Masters of Divinity, she earned a certificate in Pastoral Care and Counseling signifying excellence and special competency in that area of ministry.
+Rev. Heath’s pastoral work has focused on children, youth and survivors of sexual assault.
+Known to our community as Rev. Heidi, she serves as chaplain of the academy regardless of the faith of an individual or group.
+No matter who you are or where you are on your Exonian journey, you are warmly welcome at Phillips Church.